Academic Courses

 Instructor: Aneta Georgievska-Shine, Lecturer, Renaissance and Baroque Art, Theory

-Introduces students to various facets of museum work and provide guidance concerning the possible ways in which an academic degree in art history can be used for diverse career paths in the museum environment.
-In addition to meeting at The Phillips College, students visit other museums in the Washington D.C. area for meetings with different professionals.
-Rather than traditional lectures, class meetings are envisioned as active discussions on specific topics.
-Topics to be discussed include, but are not limited to the following: curatorial work, management and preservation of collections, design and installation of permanent and temporary exhibitions, fundraising, and outreach and educational programs that promote a more meaningful relationship between museums and their audiences.
+This course introduced students to various facets of museum work and provided guidance concerning the ways in which an academic degree in art history can be used for diverse career paths in the museum environment.
+In addition to meeting at The Phillips Collection, students visited other museums in the Washington D.C. area for meetings with different professionals.
+Topics included: curatorial work, management and preservation of collections, design and installation of permanent and temporary exhibitions, fundraising, and outreach and educational programs.

 In collaboration with University of Maryland